 An important note of caution is that while “everyone knows” that morels are safe to eat, they do make some people quite ill (sometimes even when properly cooked).
 It’s not yet known why problems sometimes occur, making said problems hard to avoid.

 Although morels as a group are easy to recognize, figuring out which species one has is difficult, since some species are so variable they look like two or three different kinds, while others look so much alike that multiple species have long been assumed to be a single kind.
 The whole tangle is still being sorted out.
-Illinois is said to have three species, Yellow Morel (Morchella esculentoides), Black Morel (Morchella elata), and the half-free morel (Morchella semilibera).
+Illinois is said to have three species, Yellow Morel (Morchella esculentoides), Black Morel (Morchella elata), and the North American Half-Free Morel M. populiphila(Formerly thought to be M. semilibera but due to DNA testing M. semilibera has been proven to be in Europe only).
 That last is notable because the lower half of its cap is free of the stem, unlike in most morels where they entire cap is fused to the stem.
 However, which species these actually are is not yet clear.
 There could be more than three.

 Meadow mushroom[iii] is a wide-spread species very similar to the domesticated white button, crimini, and portobello mushrooms (all of which are different ages and varieties of the same species, A. bisporus[iv]).
 Like them, it is good to eat, though only in moderation—and extra care must be taken with specimens growing near roads or other sources of chemical pollution, as these could be contaminated.